 Over the last 100 years, citizens of Clark County have selected port commissioners with a strong commitment to making decisions in the vested interest of the people they represent.
 The port district is divided into three commission districts, each with an elected official.

-Today, Port of Vancouver Commissioners Jerry Oliver, Brian Wolfe and Nancy Baker represent the citizens of Clark County.
+Today, Port of Vancouver Commissioners Jerry Oliver, Brian Wolfe and Eric LaBrant represent the citizens of Clark County.

 They are each elected to six-year terms and are responsible for setting policy for the port as a public agency.
 Commissioners work part-time and can be reached at their home phone number by calling our front desk at 360.693.3611 for contact information.